-- Submission of a complete college application to the admissions office prior to application deadline (if not currently enrolled) - · Unconditional admission to the College; - Good standing with the College; - Submission of a completed application for the Associate Degree Nursing Program to the NW-SCC Nursing Office by the admission deadline: - Fall Admission: April 15th - Summer Admission: October 15th - Minimum of 18 ACT composite score (writing component not required), National or Residual, is required, and results must be submitted to the Admissions office.
-There is no expiration date on ACT for the nursing application. - Minimum of 2.50 cumulative grade point average on a 4.0 scale based on the required academic core courses for nursing AND - · Current or previous NW-SCC students must have a minimum 2.0 GPA or higher at NW- - Transfer students must enter NW-SCC on clear academic status (cumulative 2.0 GPA) - · Students without prior college courses must have a minimum 2.50 cumulative high school GPA on all high school work attempted (including 12th grade) - Eligibility for: ENG 101 and MTH 100 or higher level as determined by college policy, and - Meeting the Eligibility Criteria required for nursing.
+- Submission of a complete college application to the admissions office prior to application deadline (if not currently enrolled) - · Unconditional admission to the College; - Good standing with the College; - Submission of a completed application for the Associate Degree Nursing Program to the NW-SCC Nursing Office by the admission deadline: - Fall Admission: April 15th - Summer Admission: December 15th - Minimum of 18 ACT composite score (writing component not required), National or Residual, is required, and results must be submitted to the Admissions office.
+There is no expiration date on ACT for the nursing application.
+The nursing program does not accept the ACT Superscore. - Minimum of 2.50 cumulative grade point average on a 4.0 scale based on the required academic core courses for nursing AND - Current or previous NW-SCC students must have a minimum 2.0 GPA or higher at NW-SCC - Transfer students must enter NW-SCC on clear academic status (cumulative 2.0 GPA) - Students without prior college courses must have a minimum 2.50 cumulative high school GPA on all high school work attempted (including 12th grade) - Eligibility for: ENG 101 and MTH 100 or higher level as determined by college policy, and - Meeting the Eligibility Criteria required for nursing.
 (See Eligibility Criteria.)